deardeer/DataDrivenEffect/README.md

 [A demo is given in ./example/marchingant/]

 ###### Parameters

+- The Ant is an array of dots which compose the shape (visual proxity) of ant defined by users

+		  e.g.,Ant = [[x1,y1], [x2,y2], [x3,y3]], where ant is marching with a shape of a triangle, the Ant is the array of dots of triangle.

 - The Path is an array of dots composed of the path that the ant marches defined by users, for instance, using a line represent the path of ant marching

-	  e.g.,
-	  Path = [[x1, y1], [x2, y2], ...], where [x_i, y_i] is the dot position
+		  e.g.,Path = [[x1, y1], [x2, y2], ...], where [x_i, y_i] is the dot position

-- The Ant is an array of dots which compose the shape (visual proxity) of ant defined by users
+- The Boundry is an array of dots which regulate the boundary of Ant.
+If the Ant defined by user exceed the Boundary, the part of exceeding boundary will not be drawn.

-	  e.g.,
-	  Ant = [[x1,y1], [x2,y2], [x3,y3]], where ant is marching with a shape of a triangle, the Ant is the array of dots of triangle.
+		e.g., Boundary = [[x1,y1], [x2,y2], [x3,y3]], where the ant will march within the boundary of [x_i,y_i]

-- The Interval is the speed that the ant marches, its value is in the range[10, 30], the smaller the Interval is, the faster the ant marches.
+- The Speed is the speed that the ant marches, its value is in the range[10, 30], the bigger the Interval is, the faster the ant marches.

-- The Gap is the distance between every two ants, its value is in the range[10，30], the bigger the Gap is, the sparser ants are from each other.
+- The Space is the distance between every two ants, its value is in the range[10，30], the bigger the Gap is, the sparser ants are from each other.

 - If Color is specifying, it represents the color of ant.